vormooth/hifi/BUILD_ANDROID_MAC.md

 CMake will have a fatal error if it does not find the scribe executable while using the android toolchain.

 #### Precompiled binary (recommended)
-[Download](https://drive.google.com/file/d/0B76YuDlpp2i8NDJoejdIU2lhNkE/view?usp=sharing) and save it in any folder.
-That path should be set in an ENV variable SCRIBE_PATH.
+[Download](https://drive.google.com/open?id=0BzVk5wZGx4ZtOTlMQWwtaW1BUzA) and uncompress it in any folder.
+That folder path should be set in an ENV variable SCRIBE_PATH.

 #### Build it yourself (skip if you have a binary)
-You must compile scribe using your native toolchain (following the build instructions for your platform - MAC) and then pass a CMake variable or set an ENV variable SCRIBE_PATH that is a path where the scribe executable is.
+Follow the [instructions](./BUILD_SCRIBE_MAC.md) to build scribe and then set an ENV variable SCRIBE_PATH that is a path where the scribe executable is.

 #### Scribe path